David E. Hoffman: Journalism

 Hoffman was born in Palo Alto, California and grew up in Delaware, where he attended the University of Delaware.
-He came to Washington D.C. in 1977 to work for the Capitol Hill News Service.
+He came to Washington, D.C. in 1977 to work for the Capitol Hill News Service.
 As a member of the Washington bureau of the San Jose Mercury News, he covered Ronald Reagan's 1980 presidential campaign.
 In May 1982, he joined The Washington Post to help cover the Reagan White House.
 He also covered the first two years of the George H. W. Bush presidency.
 His White House coverage won three national journalism awards.

 After reporting on the State Department, he became Jerusalem bureau chief for The Washington Post in 1992.
 After studying Russian at Oxford University, he began six years in Moscow.
 From 1995 to 2001, he served as Moscow bureau chief, and later as foreign editor and assistant managing editor for foreign news.

 Hoffman's first book was published by PublicAffairs in 2002, The Oligarchs: Wealth and Power in the New Russia.
-He won the annual Pulitzer Prize for General Non-Fiction in 2010 for his second book, The Dead Hand: The Untold Story of the Cold War Arms Race and its Dangerous Legacy (Doubleday, 2009).
+He won the annual Pulitzer Prize for General Nonfiction in 2010 for his second book, The Dead Hand: The Untold Story of the Cold War Arms Race and its Dangerous Legacy (Doubleday, 2009).
 The Prize citation termed it "a well documented narrative that examines the terrifying doomsday competition between two superpowers and how weapons of mass destruction still imperil humankind."

 In 2015, Hoffman published The Billion Dollar Spy: A True Story of Cold War Espionage and Betrayal about the life of Adolf Tolkachev, who was arrested and executed for giving classified information to the CIA.

+In 2024, he won the Pulitzer Prize for Editorial Writing for a series of articles on new technologies and the tactics authoritarian regimes use to repress dissent.

+In October 2024, Hoffman stepped down from the editorial board of the Post, resigning in protest of owner Jeff Bezos's decision to withhold an endorsement in the 2024 presidential race.
+Hoffman stayed at the Post as an editor and journalist, but he and other members of the editorial board had desired to endorse Kamala Harris for president.
+Hoffman wrote at the time "I believe we face a very real threat of autocracy in the candidacy of Donald Trump."

+Hoffman was fired from The Washington Post in October 2025 as part of a wide-ranging personnel switch in 2025 at the Post, widely perceived as owner Jeff Bezos attempting to mend bridges with the second Trump administration after major clashes during Trump's first term between him and the Post.
+His firing (along with several other staffers terminated on the same day) attracted notice as it took place on Yom Kippur, the most important day of the Jewish High Holidays, and Hoffman is Jewish; companies generally refrain from such matters on religious holidays.